nextflow-io/training/docs/basic_training/cache_and_resume.md

 nextflow run <script> -resume
 ```

 In practical terms, the pipeline is executed from the beginning.
-However, before launching the execution of a `process`, Nextflow uses the task unique ID to check if the work directory already exists and that it contains a valid command exit state with the expected output files.
+However, before launching the execution of a process, Nextflow uses the task unique ID to check if the work directory already exists and that it contains a valid command exit state with the expected output files.

-If this condition is satisfied the task execution is skipped and previously computed results are used as the `process` results.
+If this condition is satisfied the task execution is skipped and previously computed results are used as the process results.

 The first task for which a new output is computed invalidates all downstream executions in the remaining DAG.